jndiogo/sibila/docs/setup-local-models.md

 ## Out of memory running local models

-An important thing to know if you'll be using local models is about Out of memory errors.
+An important thing to know if you'll be using local models is about "Out of memory" errors.

 A 7B model like OpenChat-3.5, when quantized to 4 bits will occupy about 6.8 Gb of memory, in either GPU's VRAM or common RAM.
 If you try to run a second model at the same time, you might get an out of memory error and/or llama.cpp may crash.